graphdeco-inria/gaussian-splatting/README.md

 User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses this repo's source (status: August 2023!) for quick and easy access to the method.
 Please check it out [here](https://github.com/camenduru/gaussian-splatting-colab).

+## Docker

+Use the Dockerfile to build a working docker image with this repository.
+In order to build the container succesfully make sure that:
+- NVIDIA's drivers are updated in the host machine (tested with 525.125.06)
+- The default-runtime for docker is set to "nvidia" in the /etc/docker/daemon.json file.
+See [this](https://github.com/NVIDIA/nvidia-docker/issues/1033).
+- For the above to work, the [nvidia-container-toolkit](https://gitlab.com/nvidia/container-toolkit/container-toolkit)  should be installed in your host (tested with version 1.14.0-rc.2).

 ## Cloning the Repository

 The repository contains submodules, thus please check it out with